-If you have used a shop vacuum or cotton rags to wipe surfaces prior to painting, you know that these take off the majority of the dust, but not all of it.
-After a wipe-down with a clean, dry cloth, you may still be able to pull your finger across the surface and come up with discoloration or dust.
+If you have used a shop vacuum or cotton rags to wipe surfaces before painting, you might know that these tools take off much of the dust, but not all of it.
+The first time you use a tack cloth, you will be amazed at how thoroughly it removes the smallest dust particles from surfaces in preparation for painting, staining, or finishing.

 - Drawer fronts

 - Furniture before painting